Keto Zucchini Cake with Cream Cheese Frosting

-A moist, gluten-free keto zucchini cake with wonderful spices flavors and crunchy pecans.
-The best part, one slice has only 3.2g net carbs for a sweet keto breakfast to pair with your bulletproof coffee.
+The best part, one slice has only 3.2 grams of net carbs for a sweet keto breakfast to pair with your bulletproof coffee.

 This is a perfect breakfast cake or coffee cake.

-Heavy cream – or canned coconut cream if paleo, shake the can before measuring.
+- Heavy cream – or canned coconut cream if paleo, shake the can before measuring.
 Learn why heavy cream is keto-friendly.

-Almond flour – don’t swap for more coconut flour or the crumb will be too dry.
+- Almond flour – don’t swap for more coconut flour, or the crumb will be too dry.
 Learn how to choose your keto flour.

-Grated zucchinis – water removed see the next paragraph for tips on how to squeeze out water from shredded zucchinis.
+- Grated zucchinis – water removed.
+See the next paragraph for tips on how to squeeze out water from shredded zucchinis.
 Zucchini is one of the most keto-friendly vegetables.

-Unsweetened almond milk – add up 2 tablespoon if your frosting is too thick and dense
+- Unsweetened almond milk – add up to 2 tablespoons if your frosting is too thick and dense.

 Shred and dry the zucchini